AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Additional Experimental Results

 \paragraph{Overall correct functional tests} Notably, the functional tests received particularly high scores with strong agreement, with over $98\%$ of the tests being rated as correctly implementing the intended functionality and $99.4\%$ matching the OpenAPI specification.
 This suggests that \method{} is highly effective at extracting and testing functional requirements from the specification.

 \paragraph{Concerns about coverage and CWE classification} The security tests received high scores around $97\%$ for sensibility and overall soundness, indicating that the pipeline correctly discards and modifies exploits that are fundamentally flawed.
 The high inter-rater agreement adds confidence that the false positives are limited.
 Meanwhile, only $81\%$ of exploits are marked to report a correct CWE classification.
 This is due to fundamental ambiguity in how to classify CWEs, which is also visible in the low inter-rater agreement.
-Moreover, the exploit coverage is overall rated low at only $71\%$ of exploits being marked for sufficient coverage.
-The experts thus frequently express concern that the exploits would not generalize well to new implementations.
-While the score is moderate, the low inter-rater agreement indicates that even human experts disagree on the precision of some exploits.
+Moreover, the exploit coverage is overall rated at only $71\%$ of exploits having high coverage.
+This score indicates concern that the exploits would not generalize well to new implementations.
+While the score is moderate, the low inter-rater agreement indicates that we disagree on the precision of some exploits.
+Notably, this provides no fundamental challenge to the validity of our claims, since lack of generalization would underestimate \secpassk{1}, and \secpassk{1} is generally quite low on \method{} generated instances.

 The soundness score of $96.77\%$ implies an upper bound on the $\secpassone{}$.
 It could increase by at most a margin of $3.23\%$ if all false positives were eliminated, providing an upper bound on improvement achievable through fixing unsound exploits.